SuperNova76/TopCPToolKit/docs/settings/jets.md

 `enableFJvt`
 :   whether to enable forward JVT calculations.
 The default is `False`.

-`globalSF`
-:   whether to calculate per-event SFs.
-The default is `True`.

-`runSelection`
-:   whether to run the JVT selection.
-The default is `True`.

 !!! success "Registers the following variables:"
     - `weight_jvt_effSF`: the event-level JVT efficiency SF
     - `weight_fjvt_effSF`: the event-level forward JVT efficiency SF